 Director, Harrell Center for the Study of Family Violence

-Dr. Coulter serves as Program Director of the Maternal and Child Health Training Program and Grant.
-She is a Professor in the Department of Community and Family Health, College of Public Health at the University of South Florida, Coordinator of the Maternal and Child Health program, and Director of The Harrell Center for the Study of Family Violence..
-Dr. Coulter's various community relationships combined with her national and international academic and professional accomplishments provide strong leadership for MCH Training Grant.
+Dr. Coulter serves as Director of USF's MCH Center of Excellence in Education, Practice, and Science.
+She is a Professor in the Department of Community and Family Health, College of Public Health at the University of South Florida, Coordinator of the Maternal and Child Health concentration, and Director of The Harrell Center for the Study of Family Violence.
+She has served as an MCH leader at the State Board of Health in North Carolina and as Deputy Director of Health in the Florida Department of Health.
 She is a certified family and dependency mediator and is considered an expert in family violence and its impact on children and families.
-She has an extensive publication record in the area of maternal and child health and family violence, and has taught various courses at the graduate level on maternal and child health at the College of Public Health.
+She has an extensive publication record in the area of Maternal and Child Health and Family Violence, and has taught variety of courses at the graduate level on both MCH and Violence at the College of Public Health.

 Bill Sappenfield, MD, MPH